-[5] EA is a manufacturer, distributor and seller of video games and has produced the Madden NFL series of football video games since 1989.
-The Madden NFL series allows users of the games to control avatars representing professional football players as those avatars participate in simulated NFL games.
+NFL series allows users of the games to control avatars representing professional football players as those avatars participate in simulated NFL games.
 In addition to these simulated games, Madden NFL also enables users to participate in other aspects of a simulated NFL by, for example, creating and managing a franchise.
 Each version of Madden NFL includes the current year's NFL teams with the teams' current rosters.
 Each avatar on a current team is designed to mirror a real current NFL player, including the player's name, jersey number, physical attributes, and physical skills.
 Some versions of the game also include historical and all-time teams.
 Unlike for players on the current NFL teams, no names are used for the players on the historical and all-time teams, but these players are recognizable due to the accuracy of their team affiliations, playing positions, ages, heights, weights, ability levels, and other attributes.
 Although EA enters into licensing agreements with the NFL and NFL Players Association ("NFLPA") for its use of the names and likenesses of current NFL players, Brown, as a former player, is not covered by those agreements and has never entered into any other agreement allowing EA to use his likeness in Madden NFL.
 Brown asserts that EA has used his likeness in several versions of the game dating back at least to 2001 but that he has never been compensated.

 [6] Brown brought suit in the United States District Court for the Central District of California, claiming that EA's use of his likeness in the Madden NFL games violated § 43(a) of the Lanham Act.
 Brown also brought claims under California law for invasion of privacy and unfair and unlawful business practices.
 EA filed a motion to dismiss pursuant to Rule 12(b)(6) of the Federal Rules of Civil Procedure, and the district court applied the Rogers test and dismissed Brown's Lanham Act claim.
 Brown, 2009 WL 8763151, at 3-5, 2009 U.S. Dist.
 LEXIS 131387, at 9-15.
 The district court declined to exercise supplemental jurisdiction over the state-law claims.
 Id. at 5-6, 2009 U.S. Dist.
 LEXIS 131387, at 15-16.
-Brown filed a timely appeal of the dismissal of his Lanham Act claim.118 We have jurisdiction pursuant to
+Brown filed a timely appeal of the dismissal of his Lanham Act claim.24 We have jurisdiction pursuant to 28 U.S.C. § 1291.
+We review the district court's dismissal de novo.
+Kahle v.
+Gonzales, 487 F.3d 697, 699 (9th Cir.2007).

-18 We emphasize that this appeal relates only to Brown's Lanham Act claim.
+24 We emphasize that this appeal relates only to Brown's Lanham Act claim.
 Were the state causes of action before us, our analysis may be different and a different outcome may obtain.
 See, e.g. Keller v.
 Elec.
-Arts, Inc., 724 F. 3d 1268, 1271, No. 10- 15387, 2013 WL 3928293, 1 (9th Cir.
-July 31, 2013) (affirming a district court's ruling that EA had no First Amendment defense against the state-law right-
+Arts, Inc., 724 F. 3d 1268, 1271, No. 10-15387, 2013 WL 3928293, 1 (9th Cir.
+July 31, 2013) (affirming a district court's ruling that EA had no First Amendment defense against the state-law right-of-publicity claims of former college football player Samuel Keller and other former college football and basketball players related to the use of their likenesses in EA's college football and college basketball video games).